grd/FreePDM/ConceptOfDesign/FreePDM_05-Roadmap.md

 ### Short term

 - Define information about
-  - Define user group
   - Define need info(in what term)
   - Define work environment
   - Define workflows(how to’s)
   - Define programming Language == Python
 - Developing Requirements
-- Get features out of requirements
+- Get and set features out of requirements
+- Store the output into files
 - Create feature tree
-- Define What features are in what state
+- Create a BOM
 - Create State 0 program (see features)

 ### Medium term
+- Create an admin page (see the main readme page)
+- Create the storage systems (CVS and DB)
+- Define the user group
+- Define What features are in what state

 ### Long Term